 - Participation Agreement [last update: 2018-06-11]: FRVT MORPH is conducted by NIST, an agency of the United States Government.
 Participation is free of charge.
 FRVT MORPH is open to a global audience of computer vision and face recognition developers.
 All organizations who seek to participate in FRVT MORPH must sign and submit all pages of this Participation Agreement .
 Note that this is a separate agreement from the FRVT Ongoing 1:1 agreement.

-- API Document [last update: 2018-09-07]: An updated version of the FRVT MORPH API document and the corresponding C++ API header file is now available.
-The update adds an option configuration parameter string to algorithm initialization.
-Developers must ensure that their submission conforms to the document's specifications.
+- API Document [last update: 2019-06-12]: An updated version of the FRVT MORPH API document is now available.
+All FRVT APIs reference the supporting FRVT General Evaluation Specifications, which includes hardware and operating system environment, software requirements, reporting, and common data structures that support the APIs.
+Developers must ensure that their submission conforms to the API specifications.

-- Validation [last update: 2018-09-07]: The FRVT MORPH validation package is now available.
-All participants must run their software through the provided validation package prior to submission.
+- Validation [last update: 2019-06-12]: An updated validation package has been published to reflect the API changes.
+All participants must run their software through the validation package prior to submission.
 The purpose of validation is to ensure consistent algorithm output between your execution and NIST's execution.

 - Encryption Instructions [last update: 2018-05-10]: All submissions must be properly encrypted and signed before transmission to NIST.
 This must be done according to these instructions using the FRVT Ongoing public key linked from this page.
 Participants must email their public key to NIST.
 The participant's public key must correspond to the participant's public-key fingerprint provided on the signed Participation Application.